RobotLeopard86/CacaoEngine/docs/manual/backends/vk-glfw.md

 This backend uses Vulkan 1.2 with some extensions and GLFW.

-## Limitations
+## Known Issues
-* Running under Wayland causes a crash immediately after startup.
-This appears to be a GLFW bug.
-Run under X11 or XWayland instead.
+* Minimizing the window on Wayland causes a crash.
+Unknown if this occurs on X11.

 ## Vulkan Extension Requirements
 * `VK_KHR_swapchain`